The immune system broadly has two functions: recognition & defence

 Throughout life the body is exposed to viruses, bacteria, other pathogens as well as mutated cells (pre-cancerous or cancer cells).
 When we are exposed to foreign “organisms”, small parts of that material (antigens) are presented on the surface of special (antigen-presenting) cells.
 These cells will then react with immune cells that are subsequently primed to recognise and destroy cells presenting that antigen.
 These cells are then stored as effector (ready to act) or memory cells (reactivated on exposure).

 Vaccine technology aims to teach the immune system without the body having to confront an actual deadly infection.
 Traditional vaccine technology includes: live-attenuated, killed whole-cell and subunit antigen vaccines.
 What all of these vaccines have in common is that they create a pronounced antibody response to the infectious agent.
 These approaches have been successful in generating a broad arsenal of effective vaccines.
 However, some diseases have proven frustratingly unsusceptible to antibody-based approaches.
-These diseases have in common that they require a strong cell-mediated (T cell mediated) response as well as a humoral response (for instance, malaria, HIV & influenza), which are the potential targets for viral vector technology.
+These diseases have in common that they require a strong cell-mediated (T cell mediated) response as well as a humoral response (for instance, HBV, HPV & cancer), which are the potential targets for viral vector technology.

 The Vaccitech methodology involves delivering either one or two heterologous viral vector vaccines, each encoding the same antigen, several weeks to months apart.